top of page

 • Arrange targets so that bullets strike the impact berms after hitting the target.
 ALL SHOTS FIRED MUST REMAIN ON CLUB PROPERTY.

-• Targets should be mounted to the frames so that bullets impacting the targets do not also impact the target frames.
+• Targets should be mounted to the frames so that bullets impacting the targets do not also impact the target frames or wooden supports.

 • All firearms must be in a case or holstered on the strong side to enter the range.
 Gun socks and scabbards will not be allowed as substitutes.